Greenhouse Gas FAQ's

 • What do WEM and WAM scenarios in emissions projections mean?

-• How up to date is Irish national inventory data?
+• How up-to-date is Irish national inventory data?

-The data submitted in the current year is the inventory for x-2 years so for example in 2022 the EPA will submit to the EU and UNFCCC, the 1990-2020 time series.
+The data submitted in the current year is the inventory for x-2 years so for example in 2022 the EPA submitted to the EU and UNFCCC, the 1990-2020 time series.
 All reports and infographics are based on the 1990-x-2 timeseries and the most recent year of data.
 A provisional estimate of emissions is produced in quarter four of the year before submission and the website will be updated with this provisional data as soon as it is available.

 • What do decarbonisation goals and low carbon economy mean?